Step 4 – from 19 July 2021:

 Ceremony Start Time

 The time booked for the ceremony is the time it will commence.
 We appreciate that unforeseen circumstances can delay your arrival however, we must ask you to ensure that you and your guests arrive in plenty of time and are ready for your ceremony to start on time.
+Your guests should arrive around 15 to 20 minutes before your ceremony.
+They will be invited into the Town Hall and shown to the ceremony room by one of our Registrars at the appropriate time (once the first pre-ceremony interview is completed).

 If the ceremony is late starting, East Sussex Registration reserves the right to amend the ceremony to reduce its duration.
 We also reserve the right to defer the ceremony until later that day or cancel the ceremony to ensure delays do not have a detrimental effect on any ceremonies later that same day.